5 days MOT/MBMS-E

 - Advantages compared with other methods: response time, wet hot gas sampling, lack of calibration with titer gas, results obtained.

-Numerical methods for engine tuning and calibrations 0.5 day
+Numerical methods for engine tuning & calibrations 0.5 day

 - Definition of the cycle operating points.
 Engine parameters impact on tuning methodologies and numerical approach.
 Definition of DoE: choices of operating points, parameters, measures and measuring instruments.
 Numerical models identification.
 Optimization of the calibration according to requirements (consumption, emissions, noise, approval, performance).
 Optimization methodologies.